 The operating sites in the spatial boundaries for mass balancing　are under the operational control of the same company/corporate group/joint venture.

-It shall be technically possible according to standard industry practice to produce a mass-balanced product from an alternative feedstock.
+It shall be technically possible according to standard industry practice to produce a mass balanced product from an alternative feedstock.
 The share of the balanced input shall not exceed the maximum technically possible share for this process route (e.g. Blast furnace vs. Electric arc furnace route for steel).

-Applied emissions factors for the mass-balance system boundaries shall be product and process specific
+Applied emissions factors for the mass balance system boundaries shall be product and process specific

 Only additional measures relative to the PCF of the residual product shall be considered.
 The residual product is the product without reduction measures used in mass balance within the respective reporting year.